-Medicare's Annual Enrollment Period (AEP) runs from Oct.
+Medicare's Annual Enrollment Period (AEP) runs each year from Oct.
 15 to Dec.
-7, 2016.
-AEP is the time of year when you can review your Medicare Advantage or Medicare prescription drug plan to make sure it's still the best plan for you.
+7. AEP is the time of year when you can review your Medicare Advantage or Medicare prescription drug plan to make sure it's still the best plan for you.
 And, if it's not, it's the time of year that anyone can make a change.

 Ross Blair is chief executive officer of PlanPrescriber.com, a division of eHealth.
 PlanPrescriber.com provides no cost, no obligation comparison tools and educational materials for Medicare-related insurance.
 Ross discussed with AgingCare.com some of the challenges Medicare beneficiaries and their advisors face each year during the AEP.